PROJECTS AND INITIATIVES

 Events

 The FUS GO organizes several Student Engagement events throughout the school year.
-Events include:
+We collaborate with partners in the community and on campus, such as the Franklin Franks Program.
+Some of our events include:

 Academics